Uttar Pradesh: Transportation

 By passenger traffic in India, Chaudhary Charan Singh International Airport in Lucknow and Lal Bahadur Shastri Airport in Varanasi, are the major international airports and the main gateway to the state.
 Another international airport has been built at Kushinagar.
 However, since its inauguration, Kushinagar International Airport has not yet seen any outbound flights to international destinations.
 Ayodhya Airport, officially known as Maharshi Valmiki International Airport, was inaugurated on 30 December 2023 and currently facilitates domestic air travel.
+The newly constructed Noida International Airport commenced commercial operations in 2026, becoming the second major airport serving the Delhi National Capital Region.

 Uttar Pradesh has six domestic airports located at Agra, Allahabad, Bareilly, Ghaziabad, Gorakhpur and Kanpur.
 Under the collaboration with civilian aviation authority, these domestic airports are primarily used by the Indian Air Force for operational flexibility, especially during emergencies or natural disasters.
 Developed under Regional Connectivity Scheme (UDAN), Chitrakoot Airport is the first and only airport in the Bundelkhand region.
 Although inaugurated in 2024, the airport has remained largely inactive due to low passenger traffic, and flight operations were suspended in December 2024 owing to poor visibility and operational challenges.
 Similarly, the airports in Azamgarh, Aligarh, Moradabad, Shravasti, and Saharanpur have faced temporary closures due to limited commercial viability, low passenger traffic, and a shortage of suitable aircraft.
-The Noida International Airport is proposed to be built near Jewar in Gautam Buddha Nagar, district.
 Indira Gandhi Rashtriya Uran Akademi (IGRUA) is a premier pilot training institute located in Amethi.
 Established in 1985 under the Ministry of Civil Aviation, IGRUA provides commercial pilot training programs.